-The world's shortest scheduled flight operates between the Islands of Westray and Papa Westray.
+Westray and Papa Westray - the world's shortest scheduled flight operates between the Island of Westray and Papa Westray.
 The flight takes 1 minute 14 seconds, covering a distance of 1.5 miles.
 Papa Westray was once a medieval pilgrimage centre, while Westray is home to over 100,000 seabirds including gannets, razorbills and guillemots, which nest on the high cliffs at Noup Head.